 End Function

-Press Alt+F11 to Display the Visual Basic Editing Screen (you can toggle between Database and VB Window with this Shortcut) Press Ctrl+G (or View –> Immediate Window) to display the Debug Window.
+1. Press Alt+F11 to display the Visual Basic editing screen (you can toggle Database and VBA Window by pressing an Alt+F11 Keyboard shortcut).
+Press Ctrl+G (or View --> Immediate Window) to display the Debug Window.

-Type the following in the Debug Window and press Enter:
+2. Type the following in the Debug Window and press Enter Key:

 Let us examine the Command Line Values.

-You can change the Value in the Formula or change to show values from the underlying field of table/query attached to the Form.
-Or you can write a Dlookup() Function to pick the Value from a different Table.
+You can change the constant value of the expression with your own text, in the control source property, or change it to show values from the underlying field of Table/Query attached to the Form.
+Or you can write a Dlookup() Function to pick the Value from a different Table/Query.

-Where [CCode] is the Field Name where the country codes are stored in the Table/Query attached to the Form.
-Note the single quote immediately after the equal sign followed by a double-quote and the closing single quote within double-quotes before the closing parenthsis indicating the CCode field value is character type data.
+[[CCode] is the field name where the country codes are stored in the Table/Query attached to the Form and the current value on the form is used for finding the country name.
+Note the single quote immediately after the equal sign followed by a double-quote and the closing single quote within double-quotes, before the closing parenthesis, indicates that [CCode] field value is character type data.

 Tip: Search in MS-Access Help for more details on Dlookup() Function.